-Integration with Jenkins for Continuous Delivery
+Integration with Jenkins for CI/CD

 Streamlined Binary Management

 Maintaining the quality — and quantity — of their product code has never been more crucial to the global studio.
-To accomplish this, the studio uses Helix Core, the Perforce enterprise-class version control platform.
-With the help of his team, David Kaye, Lead System Engineer at Crytek, has achieved efficient version control organization.
+To do this, the studio uses Helix Core, the enterprise version control platform from Perforce.
+With the help of his team, David Kaye, CRYENGINE Lead System Engineer at Crytek, has achieved efficient version control organization.

-But, as their product grew, along with demand and the number of users collaborating, an enterprise-grade versioning tool was essential to keep their workflows organized.
+As their product grew, along with demand and the number of users collaborating, an enterprise-grade versioning tool was essential to keep their workflows organized.
 Helix Core, with its proven industry success, was the perfect solution.

 Helix Core Branching Features Help Enforce Stricter Quality Processes

-Crytek relies on Helix Core to maintain total control over its testing environment, ensuring only the highest quality code makes its way into the release branch.
+Crytek relies on Helix Core to help maintain control over its testing environment, ensuring only the highest quality code makes its way into the release branch.

-“When anybody wants to submit changes to our main development branch, they have to run it through our trial system to compile and test it.”

-“We have fairly strict requirements on submitting code to branches,” says Kaye.
-“Some organizations will let you submit code instantly, but we place a number of barriers in between to maintain quality.”
+“When anybody wants to submit changes to our main development branch, they have to run it through our trial system to compile and test it,” says Kaye.
+“We have strict requirements on submitting code to branches.
+Some organizations let you submit code instantly, but we put barriers in place to maintain quality.”

-Streamlining the Build Process With Helix Core and Swarm
+Improving Developer Productivity With Helix Core and Swarm

 “We make fairly extensive use of pre-submit triggers.
 Even for simple things like ensuring the code review has passed or users aren’t submitting identical files,” said Kaye.

-“I can do the final source code release in about half an hour,” says Kaye, adding that he suspects in time he could even get it down to as few as five minutes.
+“I can do the final source code release in about half an hour,” says Kaye, adding that he suspects, in time, he could even get it down to as few as five minutes.

 It’s a competitive edge that is paying off.
-Both of the studio’s VR titles have garnered accolades for their innovations, including Best Presentation for “Robinson: The Journey” and Best VR Experience for “The Climb” at the German Computer Game Awards (Deutscher Comuterspielpreis, DCP) in 2016.
+Both of the studio’s VR titles have garnered accolades for their innovations, including Best Presentation for “Robinson: The Journey” and Best VR Experience for “The Climb” at the German Computer Game Awards (Deutscher Computerspielpreis, DCP) in 2016.